After-Shock/Cloudbox-wiki/Updating-Cloudbox.md

-Updating Cloudbox is not required, but if you may do so to keep your Cloudbox up to date.
+Updating Cloudbox is not required, but if you may do so to keep your Cloudbox up-to-date with new additions/changes etc.

 _Note 1: You will not lose your config files (e.g. Plex/Sonarr/Radarr libraries, etc) as that is stored in `/opt`, but it is still prudent to have a recent [[backup | Backup and Restore#backup]], anyway._

 _Note 2: You will not lose any custom/extra Docker containers you have installed (though they may be stopped and require starting manually), since running/updating Cloudbox only updates Cloudbox related apps and docker containers._

-Steps to update cloudbox are below:
+Steps to update Cloudbox are below.

+## Update Cloudbox (Master Branch)

 1. Pull the latest changes: